-2.4 View
+2.4 Views

 Views are a major amenity in residential development.
-Views of the northshore mountains may be possible from the site.
-New development that takes advantage of this view opportunity must also respect the views from homes to the south.
-A view analysis which illustrates the impact of new development on existing views will be required with any development permit application.
+Views of the downtown and northshore mountains may be possible from the site and new development may benefit from this view opportunity.
+However, new development should not unduly detract from views of existing dwellings to the north and east of Site N. A view analysis should be provided, illustrating protection of existing views from homes to the north and east.

-New development should take advantage of any potential views without unduly compromising existing views enjoyed by nearby homes.
+New development should take advantage of potential views without unduly compromising existing views enjoyed by neighbouring homes.